acend/helm-basics-training/content/labs/04.2/_index.en.md

 ```

-The secret `templates/mysql-secret.yaml` file could look like this:
+The secret `templates/mysql-secret.yaml` file should look like this:

 ```yaml